DerBrunoIR/SystemGoverner/README.md

 In the example, `From` checks twice if pandoc is indeed installed.
 Higher order utility classes, like `From`, can not know what actions States, like `dependency` and `target`, actually perform.
-Therfore we are carfull about all assumptions we take about given States and to not currupt any configuration, resulting from strange configurations, we do multiple checks.
+Therfore we are carfull about all assumptions we take about given States and to not currupt any configuration, though resulting from strange configurations, we do multiple checks.

 A large example can be found in `./my_ubuntu.py`.